- 1. How Much Sweating Is Too Much Sweating?

 Waking up with sheets and pillows wet of sweat, at a room temperature that is not so hot maybe a need to consult a doctor.

 Sweating should be limited to places that are rich with sweat glands (underarms, hands, face, feet, or groin).
 If not, this can be an alarming sign.
 Such sweating happens all over the body.
 Therefore, this is a symptom of secondary general hyperhidrosis and thus may happen due to an underlying illness.

 Asymmetrical sweating is, sweating from only one side of the body.
 For example, one underarm, one side of the forehead, etc. Since this situation is not normal, it requires medical attention.

-If excessive sweat issue develop during middle age or older, you should be concerned.
+If excessive sweat issue develops during middle age or older, you should be concerned.

 If you sweat along with fatigue, insomnia, nausea, high fever, increased thirst, urination, and cough.

 Below are a few treatment methods one can try on themselves.
 Most of these methods are commonly used by the majority to control daily sweating.